SpongeBob SquarePants: Ratings and run-length achievements

-SpongeBob SquarePants is one of the longest-running series on Nickelodeon, and one of the longest-running American animated series on television.
-It became the network's series with the most episodes during its eighth season, surpassing the 172 episodes of Rugrats, and in 2025 became the longest-running American children's animated series.
-Many children of the 2000s grew up with the series, leading to the series possessing an extensive cultural influence on Generation Z and millennials and greater internet culture in general.
+SpongeBob is one of the longest-running series on Nickelodeon, and one of the longest-running American animated series on television.
+It became the Nickelodeon series with the most episodes during its eighth season, surpassing the 172 episodes of Rugrats, and in 2025 became the longest-running American children's animated series.
+According to CNN, SpongeBob has become a fixture in pop culture, especially among millennials.